xiufenyu/NetworkSecurity/Android/AndroidReverseEngineer.md

 	1. Test different versions of the App.
 Prefer a recent old version instead of the latest version   \
 	2. Try an EMULATOR if the app crashes in a real phone   \
 	3. Test the FIRST installation and NON-FIRST installation   \
+        4. Test when the Internet is enabled and disabled \

 ## Log Analysis
 	1. Analyze LOGS from logcat: understand the logic and code  \